-Performing arts and studio courses are not accepted as fulfilling arts and humanities requirements.
+Performing arts and studio courses do not fulfill arts and humanities requirements.
 Writing courses are not accepted as English or journalism courses.

 IIIB Social and Behavioral Sciences Two courses outside the major department totaling at least 6 credit hours are required.
 There must be two courses in one discipline in either IIIA or IIIB.
 History is cross-listed and may be used in IIIA or IIIB, but not both.